Graylingwell Hospital: National Health Service

 In 1948, the hospital transferred to the National Health Service.
 At this time, the patient population exceeded 1000 and expansion was urgently needed.
 During the 1950s and 60s the hospital saw the extension of day rooms in acute wards, the addition of an occupational therapy department next to the chapel and a new block to the south west of the site.

 Later extensions included outpatient clinics, a social club and changing rooms for the sports ground.

-During the 1960s, The Observer reported that "Patients have every convenience at hand for night requirements, even down to carpet slippers.
+During the 1960s, the Chichester Observer reported that "Patients have every convenience at hand for night requirements, even down to carpet slippers.
 Blinds and curtains give a home-like comfort to the windows.
 Books, papers and magazines are liberally provided, while dominoes, cards and games of many kinds serve to cheer and lighten the evenings.
 Patients are encouraged to take part in outdoor sports, a good cricket and football field being provided.
 In the winter, dances, theatrical entertainments and concerts in the commodious theatre will continue treatment of the highest curative value."